+It’s crisis in private schools due to COVID this time.
 Your business could be next.
 What would you do if you owned a school?

-It appears private schools are the loudest institution likely to take the Nokia route.
+Firstly, it appears private schools are the loudest institution likely to take the Nokia route.

 Nokia (famously renowned for its global mobile ‘phone dominance) collapsed when technology changed.
 “They missed the importance of software,” analysts say.
 “Nokia was, at its heart, a hardware company and emerging software (Andriod and iOS) offered customers an opportunity for a much better experience.”
-The mistake moved Nokia from a staggering, one billion customers as recently as 2007 to poof!
+So, this mistake moved Nokia from a staggering, one billion customers as recently as 2007 to poof!
 Nothing.

 Now the disruption from this pesky virus is firing from all cylinders: political, economic, social, technological, environmental and legal.
 The firing of these ‘cylinders’ dictate the direction of any business.
 So far, given the accentuated use of the Internet, only the technological one is firing positively.
 How many businesses will survive?
 As for private schools, which ones will die?
 Which ones will survive?
 And which ones will thrive?

-Who would ever have imagined no learning for a year?
+Further, who would ever have imagined no learning for a year?
 School fee was an unending gravy train, which the schools rode to the bank.
 Now, with zero income and standing costs (salary being the biggest) what do they do?
 Caught flatfooted, their initial salvo backfired.
 Telling parents (their customers) that they must pay full fees for online learning because, wait for it, “Schools have expenses relating to electricity, digital devices and Internet.
 All these have to be costed and someone has to pay for it.”

 This callous stance despite an obviously diluted teaching experience, and at a time of diminishing incomes for parents, was ill-advised.
 Predictably, that salvo ignited an emotion charged powder keg with some schools being taken to court by their customers.
 Wisely, many agreed to a discounted amount because there was hope that physical learning would resume soon.
 Now that it’s been deferred for a year that seismic shift at a time they were yet to recover from the first one has many teetering at the edge of a precipice.
 Scores have already shut down.